Science Operations

 • execBinoMODS mymods1.obs.txt [mymods2.obs.txt]

-• will launch two terminal windows and run execMODS –mods1 mymods1.obs.txt in one and, in the other, execMODS –mods2 mymods1.obs.txt (or mymods2.obs.txt in case two scripts are given on the command line).
+• this will run execMODS --mods1 --bino mymods1.obs.txt in the upper left panel of the tmux session and execMODS --mods2 --bino mymods1.obs.txt (or mymods2.obs.txt in case two scripts are given on the command line) in the upper right panel.

-• execBinoMODS is used for all spectroscopic observation, imaging and calibration scripts.
+• execBinoMODS or execMODS is used for imaging and calibration scripts, as well as spectroscopic observation scripts.

 • Calibrations: